 - Candidates must have earned a bachelor’s degree (or its foreign equivalent) from an accredited institution of higher education prior to beginning the JD program.

-- Candidates must take the LSAT no later than the January of the year of matriculation.
+- Candidates must take the LSAT or GRE no later than June of the year of matriculation.
 Valid scores cannot be more than five years old.
 The highest score will be used in determining the Admission Committee’s decision.

 - Candidates must register with the Law School Admission Council’s Credential Assembly Service (CAS)